rohits45/rohits45/README.md

 - 👋 Hi, I’m Rohit Shendage
-- 👀 I’m interested in Python, Software Devlopment
+- 👀 I’m interested in Python, C++, Software Devlopment
 - 🌱 I’m currently learning Data Structures and Algorithems
 - 💞️ I’m looking to collaborate on Deep Learning and Software Devlopment
 - 📫 You can reach me at rohitshendage1@gmail.com